Rogue-1/HTB/Machines/Linux/Pilgrimage.md

 2023-07-03 20:36:46 (195 MB/s) - ‘64a32325a387c.png’ saved [1688/1688]
 ```

+now we can use exiftool to get the metadata in hex and then decode to see what we find.

 ```
 └──╼ [★]$ exiftool 64a32325a387c.png -b
 Warning: [minor] Text chunk(s) found after PNG IDAT (may be ignored by some readers) - 64a32325a387c.png